ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 ## Internal ExpressLRS Modules

-Make sure you do have an Internal ExpressLRS Modules on your shiny new radio.
+Make sure you do have an Internal ExpressLRS Module on your shiny new radio.
 The following handsets come in both ELRS (ExpressLRS) or 4-in-1 variants; with some coming in with a third (CC2500).
 Only the ELRS variant works with ExpressLRS.
 The others will not work as they have a different Hardware incompatible with ExpressLRS.

 - RadioMaster TX16S MKII (ELRS, 4-in-1 CC2500) - ExpressLRS variant will have an ELRS sticker on the box.
 - RadioMaster TX12 MKII (ELRS, 4-in-1, CC2500) - ExpressLRS variant will have an ELRS sticker on the box and an ELRS sticker in the JR module bay.